initgrep-com/initgrep.blog/_postCollection/javascript/angular/handle-side-effects-in-angular-ngrx.md

 - Let's assume, you have a service taking care of communicating via APIs to some remote server.
 You inject the service in a component and call the method of the service inside the component.

-- ...and if  you have another service, which performs some computation which is supposed to be run when the user interacts with UI such as a click of a button.
+- ...and if  you have another service that performs some computation which is scheduled to be run when the user interacts with UI such as a click of a button.
 Again, you would inject the service in component, and on `click` of the button, a method of the service is called.

 It works great...
 But if you notice, the component is tighly coupled with the service  and it knows about what operations to perform when a user *clicks a button* or when an API should be called.